s33chin/Django-crm-project/README.md

     cd myproject
     python3 -m venv venv

-To activate it in your current shell (Git Bash):
+To activate it (Windows):

     . virt/Scripts/activate

+To activate it (Mac/Linux):

+    . venv/bin/activate

 Change into the outer "crm" directory, if you haven’t already, and run the following commands:

     python manage.py runserver